metablaster/WindowsFirewallRuleset/docs/FAQ.md

     - Modify settings for specific software (Process monitor, mTail and Windows Performance Analyzer only)

-    All of modifications above are done in following situations:
+    All of modifications above are done in the following situations:

     - VScode might ask you to install recommended extensions
     - Some script might ask you to confirm whether you want to do this or that, and you're free to